2023 Most Popular Child Development & Family Studies Bachelor's Degree Schools in Indiana

 About 86% of the students majoring in human development at the school are women while 14% are male.

-Anderson University Indiana did quite well in this year’s ranking of the most popular places for human development and family studies students to get a bachelor’s degree.
-It came in at #6 on the list.
+Anderson University Indiana landed the #6 spot in the 2023 rankings for the most popular bachelor’s degree human development and family studies programs.
 Located in the small city of Anderson, Anderson University Indiana is a private not-for-profit college with a small student population.

-Indiana Institute of Technology - College of Professional Studies came in at #7 in this year’s edition of the Most Popular Child Development & Family Studies Bachelor’s Degree Schools in Indiana ranking.
-Located in the city of Fort-Wayne, Indiana Tech - CPS is a private not-for-profit college with a small student population.
+With a ranking of #7, Indiana Institute of Technology - College of Professional Studies did quite well on this year’s most popular schools for human development and family studies students working on their bachelor’s degree.
+Located in the large city of Fort-Wayne, Indiana Tech - CPS is a private not-for-profit school with a small student population.

-Indiana Institute of Technology came in at #8 in this year’s edition of the Most Popular Child Development & Family Studies Bachelor’s Degree Schools in Indiana ranking.
-Indiana Tech is a small private not-for-profit school located in the large city of Fort Wayne.
+Indiana Institute of Technology landed the #8 spot in the 2023 rankings for the most popular bachelor’s degree human development and family studies programs.
+Indiana Tech is a small private not-for-profit school located in the city of Fort Wayne.

 Full Human Development & Family Studies at Indiana Institute of Technology Report

-Explore all the Most Popular Human Development & Family Studies Schools in the Great Lakes Area or other specific states within that region.
+Explore all the Most Popular Human Development & Family Studies Colleges in the Great Lakes Area or other specific states within that region.

 One of 7 majors within the area of study, human development and family studies has other similar majors worth exploring.